BUCO PJ27 MOTORCYCLE JACKET

 so much presence, are so pure and unadorned, that the usual marketing cliches of

 mediocrity and cookie cutter conformity would only contaminate.
 Our customers aren't

-the sort who need posed attitudes.
-Turn on the idiot tube or open a magazine for
+the sort who need posed attitudes of unshaven hipster bravado.
+Consult the idiot tube or

 best left to others, to those, of whom there are countless, indeed the majority,

 who must have the hype and plastic image-building.
 And plastic jackets.

 Remember, ID tags are usually enclosed in plastic.
 A metaphor for current

 society?
 Plastic won't buffet you from serious injury in a road spill as